deimonn/void-guides/2. More Configuration/Windows dual-booting.md

 You have to force Windows to ignore your disk with Linux on it.
 I found the simplest way to do this was to just unplug my Linux one during the installation process.

-The issue with that is that your bootloader entry for GRUB in your BIOS may be removed afterwards (depends on the BIOS).
+The issue with that, is that your bootloader entry for GRUB in your BIOS may be removed afterwards (depends on the BIOS).
 See the [Repairing](../2.%20More%20Configuration/GRUB%20customization%20&%20repair.md#repairing) section on the GRUB guide for help in how to restore it.

 ## Adding a GRUB entry for Windows